tzok/imas-hello-world/HOWTO.md

         xzcat imas-fc2k-latest.tar.xz | docker load

+    Or for uDocker on HPC:

+        xzcat imas-fc2k-latest.tar.xz | udocker load

 3. Start an interactive session within the IMAS environment:

         docker run -it --rm imas/fc2k

+    Or for uDocker on HPC:

+        udocker create --name=imas imas/fc2k:3.28.1-4.7.3-2.5p5-3.1.1-4.10.1
+        udocker run imas

     **Note**: The session is ready to use from the start -- all necessary environment variables are set